What is registrant contact verification (contact validation) and how will it be used?

 Status of a suspended domain

-A suspended domain will have the status clientHold in the whois.
-The registry will not include domains with this status in their zone file.
+A suspended domain will be put to a special set of nameservers in the whois.
 In other words: the domain does not resolve, it is unavailable.
 But the domain is still registered!
 That means that you can update the domain, renew it, transfer it or even delete it.
 As long as the domain is registered, registration fees are applicable.

 For general information about e-mail customization (also called "white labeling" or "personalization"), Openprovider's blog post is a must-read.